Hi, what do you want to do?

 A More Perfect Union: Women's Suffrage and the Constitution

 Students reflect on the pros and cons of Women's Suffrage and it was viewed during the late 1800's.
-In this history instructional activity, students will analyze documents on women's suffrage so that they can compare and contrast...
+For this history lesson, students will analyze documents on women's suffrage so that they can compare and contrast the rights of...

 Curated OER